Lidl announces stronger in-store mask requirements

 “We remain vigilant as new variants emerge and all of our protective measures will remain in place until the CDC and public health authorities indicate it’s safe to take them away,” Fieber wrote.

-Lidl operates more than 130 stores in the United States including locations in Goose Creek and Orangeburg.
+Lidl operates more than 130 stores in the United States including locations in Columbia, Lexington and Orangeburg.